Kobi-Blade/UE_Modding/IntermediateModding/CookingContent.md

 ![](/Media/Compiling/ue4_1.png)

-After a while, the cooking will be completed and you will be able to find the cooked content inside the Saved folder of your project.
+After a while, the cooking will be completed, and you will be able to find the cooked content inside the Saved folder of your project.

 ```
 ProjectName\Saved\Cooked\WindowsNoEditor\ProjectName\Content\...